pbakota/csharp-realtime-board/README.md

 For the client part, STOMP-js is used (https://stomp-js.github.io/).
 But any standard STOMP client can be used.

 The application client side is written in TypeScript with excellent `bun` JavaScript Toolkit (https://bun.sh/).
-Plese refere the `socket.ts` for the client side implementation of the communication.
+Please refer to the `socket.ts` for the client side implementation of the communication.

 ### Supported message brokers